Plants brought into Maine must:

 Hemlock woolly adelgid (HWA) quarantine

-- Hemlock trees are only allowed from certain areas with certification paperwork
+- Hemlock (Tsuga sp.) trees are only allowed from certain areas with certification paperwork

 HWA is a serious pest that attacks and kills hemlock trees, an important landscape and forest species in Maine.
 This pest is commonly found in many states, but its distribution within the state of Maine is limited.
 The further spread of HWA on hemlock nursery stock is of great concern.
 For this reason Maine maintains a quarantine regulating the movement of hemlock plant material into and within the state.